-Rural Communities: Oxfordshire is the most rural county in the South East at 2.6 people per hectare and 40% of our population live in smaller towns and villages.
+Rural Communities: According to the Output Area Classification (2011) 21% of Cherwell residents live in rural areas.
 This impact assessment has identified no specific impact of our budget and business planning proposals on rural communities.

 Armed Forces: In April 2020 there were 9,360 regular armed forces personnel stationed in Oxfordshire and as of March 2020 there were 6,623 recipients of pensions/compensation under the Armed Forces Pension Scheme, War Pension Scheme and Armed Forces Compensation Scheme in the county.

 This impact assessment has identified no specific impact of our budget and business planning proposals on the Armed Forces.